cldf-datasets/liljegrenhindukush/raw/WO04b-FinalPolarQuestionParticle.md

 | ‘Is this your ball?’
 (LBJ-DemIS:005a) |

 Nearly half of the languages in the sample use final polar question markers.
-These represent all the six phyla in the sample.
+These represent all six phylogenetic groupings included in the sample.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|